stephenslab/gardner/README.md

 ## Connecting to gardner

-If you are on campus, to connect from the command-line shell (e.g., Terminal), run:
+If you are on campus, to connect to gardner from the command-line shell (e.g., Terminal), run:

 ```bash
 ssh userid@gardner.cri.uchicago.edu